elephantrobotics/myStudio/README.md

 You can download `.exe` to install the software.

-At the same time, we also provide the installation free version.
-Unzip the `zip`, find `MyStudio.exe`, double-click to run.

 **For MacOS**

 You can download `.dmg` to install the software.

 **For Linux**

 Decompression software.
-Open a terminal, enter the unzipped directory, and run `sudo ./MyStudio`.
+Open a terminal, enter the unzipped directory, and run `sudo ./Mystudio-xxx.AppImage`.

 ## Open Source Firmware Flashing